Solar-network/docs/docs/tutorials/node/secure.md

 ##### Copy your **PUBLIC KEY** to your Server

-Copy the contents of your `id_rsa.pub` file on your local machine to your `~/.ssh/authorized_keys` on your Swipechain node server.
+Copy the contents of your `id_rsa.pub` file on your local machine to your `~/.ssh/authorized_keys` on your Solar node server.

 #### Disable Password Authentication